-Helping Children and Adolescents Cope with Violence and Disasters: What Parents Can Do
+Helping Children and Adolescents Cope with Violence and Disasters: What Community Members Can Do

 Mental health is an important part of overall health for children and adolescents.
 Many adults with mental disorders had symptoms that were not recognized or addressed in childhood or adolescence.
 Help raise awareness about the importance of children’s mental health and early diagnosis and treatment by sharing information and materials based on the latest research.